huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Dubuque
 - [ ] Allentown

-#### Which live-acton Disney movie features a family living in a tree house?
+#### Which live-action Disney movie features a family living in a tree house?

 - [ ] Treasure Island
 - [ ] Darby O’Gill and the Little People